Melania UK box office results revealed after near-empty screenings

 The week’s No 1 film is Chloé Zhao’s Oscar-nominated weepie Hamnet, whose takings of £1.4m brought its overall total to £14.8m.

-Melania follows the 20 days leading up to her husband Donald Trump’s second inauguration in January 2025.
+Melania follows the 20 days leading up to her husband’s second inauguration in January 2025.

 In a one-star review for The Independent, Nick Hilton wrote: “Perhaps Melania is merely a piece of post-modern post-entertainment.
 After all, it is transparently not a documentary.”